snyk/broker/README.npm.md

 It will identify itself against the server and will be now ready to broker inbound and outbound requests that validate fully against the accept rules.

+By default the broker client will be running on port `7341`.
+You can specify the port which the client runs on by providing a `--port XXXX` argument, for example `broker --port 8001`.

 ### Running the server

 As the server will typically be deployed, it's recommended to use the broker inside of a `package.json`, as per: